GiantDwarfRen/Lab_report_3/index.md

 ```

 ## -n, --line-number
 Prefix each line of output with the 1-based line number within its input file.
+This helps to find the exact line number of searching result.
+Helps to organize output.
+Maybe can be applied by `wc` to sort on line number.

 1. Using `-n`, we can know the line number of "vista"
 ```
 vincentren@ Lab_report_3 % grep -rn "vista" > grep-result.txt